lutzpeschlow/file_tools/README.md

 planned tools are:
 - SIZING (create a list of files, sorted by size, in a defined directory with all subdirectories
 - SCALEDOWN (scale graphic files down by dimensions, quality, size using external tool as ImageMagick or other tools)
+- DB search .db files that could be removed in general